zertac/WPF-Whiteboard/README.md

 - Ink Canvas
 - Arrow
 - Custom Shape
-- Erase objects and ink strokes by stylus pen inverse

 ### Installation
 Download repository and add to your solution.
 Add reference as project reference to you own project and start to use XDrawer.